mayankmajreti1/Clous-Custodian-minkube/README.md

 #### note :
-This "CMD" command is taken from cloudcustodian/c7n .
+1. This "CMD" command is taken from cloudcustodian/c7n .
+2. While creating DockerFile i have coppied custom template for displaying content in better form while recieving in mail , you can check customtemplate.html.j2 file in the repository

 ## Pushing Docker file to ECR
 1. Create a public repo in ECR